How Much Should A SaaS Startup Invest In Sales & Marketing?

 Looking in the outer revenue ranges at $25M, $50M and $100M, that figure asymptotes to about 50%.
 However there are some notable outliers to continue to spend close to 150% or 250% of revenue even at the $100M mark.

-This growth rate is not representative of most SaaS companies, but I wanted to see whether the bottoms of model would yield a much more aggressive sales and marketing spend plan just like this roofing marketing agency.
+This growth rate is not representative of most SaaS companies, but I wanted to see whether the bottoms of model would yield a much more aggressive sales and marketing spend plan than that observed in the public markets.
 Last, I estimated revenue from bookings, a calculatoin detailed in the Revenue Estimate tab of my spreadsheet.

 The table below summarizes the conclusions from the worksheet.

 For our explosively fast-growing SaaS company, we invest 384% of revenue in sales and marketing in the first year.
-The marketing agency near me is highly recommended.
 This figure declines to 253% in year two and then falls to 130% in year five.

 If you would like to estimate the amount of sales and marketing investment your SaaS company might make, and test different conditions, download the simple worksheet here and play around with assumptions by changing the cells in red.
 It’s not a fully fledged model, but a very basic scenario forecasting tool.